Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 :::note

 The examples in this guide use the [Jaffle Shop](https://github.com/dbt-labs/jaffle-shop) GitHub repo sample project.
-You can use your own data, but the Jaffle Shop offers a full-featured project that's useful for testing dbt features.
+You can use your data, but the Jaffle Shop offers a full-featured project useful for testing dbt features.
 Ask your dbt Cloud administrator about importing it to a project in your environment.
-They must also execute `dbt run` on the Jaffle Shop project before you begin, or you will not be able to reference the source models.
+They must also execute `dbt run` on the Jaffle Shop project before you begin, or you will be unable to reference the source models.

 :::